 But before hypnosis was accepted as a form of therapy it was widely used as a form of entertainment.
 Gradually it gained attention as a highly effective, non-invasive and respected form of therapy.

 Now more than ever hypnosis is a highly relevant practice.
-That’s why as a hypnotist, it’s important to stay on top of current and emerging trends in hypnosis.
+That’s why as a hypnotist, it’s important to stay on top of current and emerging hypnosis trends.

 As a rule, hypnosis won’t suddenly switch course because of new trends in the way that, say, technology does.